-• You report to dismissal, after school club or activity by 2:35 p.m. on Monday, Tuesday, Thursday, and Friday; and 1:40 p.m. on Wednesday.

-- You may not stay after school to wait for another student. - You must be with a teacher or other staff member at all times. - You must abide by the OSS Code of Conduct while participating in the activity. - Your school activity privileges will be cancelled if discipline becomes a problem. - You must clear the school building immediately following school activities by using the front door. - You must arrange for your own transportation to arrive promptly at the end of the activity. - Written permission is required for the use of OSS facilities.
-Students are not allowed on campus after 2:35 p.m. on Monday, Tuesday, Thursday, and Friday; and 1:40 p.m. on Wednesday unless supervised by a school employee or club sponsor. - Students with outstanding lunch or after school care balance will not be allowed to participate in any type of fund-required extracurricular academic or non-academic activities/events (including field trips, competitions, clubs, and afterschool events.)
+- You report to dismissal, after school club or activity by 2:35 p.m. on Monday, Tuesday, Thursday, and Friday; and 1:40 p.m. on Wednesday. - You may not stay after school to wait for another student. - You must be with a teacher or other staff member at all times. - You must abide by the OSS Code of Conduct while participating in the activity. - Your school activity privileges will be cancelled if discipline becomes a problem. - You must clear the school building immediately following school activities by using the front door. - You must arrange for your own transportation to arrive promptly at the end of the activity. - Students with outstanding lunch or after school care balance will not be allowed to participate in any type of fund-required extracurricular academic or non-academic activities/events (including field trips, competitions, clubs, and afterschool events.)